 Conclusion

-One of the best places in Austin to try central Texas BBQ is at Terry Black’s Barbecue.
+One of my favorite places in Austin to try Central Texas BBQ is at Terry Black’s Barbecue.
 Though the family restaurant has only been around for a few years, their BBQ knowledge and love for smoking meats goes back generations.

 Pros